dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-07-13-from-expressive-domain-to-incremental-refactoring.md

-As a bonus effect of being explicit about that, it enabled independent changeability of the methods.
+As a bonus effect of being explicit about that, it enabled independent changeability of the methods and thus ability to refactor in a small steps.

 And believe it or not I did have a need to change them independently while refactoring (from static to non-static).